A 25-year-old woman has received £7,000 after forceps were negligently used and she underwent an unnecessary surgical procedure during labour.

 The woman contacted Patient Claim Line who were able to pursue a claim for medical negligence against George Eliot Hospital NHS Trust on her behalf.

-The woman said that she’d like to thank Stephanie for the service that she received.
+The woman said that she’d like to thank the team for the service that she received.

-She said “It was an absolutely perfect service, Stephanie has been a great help.”
+She said “It was an absolutely perfect service, you have been a great help.”